-The Office of Academic Counseling and Disability Services seeks to enhance student engagement in the learning process, encourage higher levels of academic performance, further critical thinking skills, and promote student self-authorship in the classroom.
-Our mission with Differently Abled Services (DAS) is to provide students with disabilities the tools, reasonable accommodations and support services to participate fully in the academic environment.
+The Office of Access and Accommodations seeks to enhance student engagement in the learning process, encourage higher levels of academic performance, further critical thinking skills, and promote student self-authorship in the classroom.
+Our mission with Access and Accommodations is to provide students with the tools, reasonable accommodations, and support services to participate fully in the academic environment.
 Furthermore, our mission is to promote an accessible and culturally sensitive campus through outreach and by building partnerships within the university community and beyond.